-- (a) Increase in investment in equity securities balance as of March 31, 2021 primarily resulted from investment in equity securities of Sunner in the first quarter of 2021.
-See Note 6 for additional information. - (b) As of March 31, 2021 and December 31, 2020, the Company had \$63 million and \$61 million invested in long-term time deposits, bearing a fixed interest rate with original maturity of three years.
+(a) As of June 30, 2021 and December 31, 2020, the Company had \$87 million and \$61 million invested in long-term time deposits, bearing a fixed interest rate with original maturity of three years.
 The asset is restricted for use in order to secure the balance of prepaid stored-value cards issued by the Company pursuant to regulatory requirements.